telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-report-server.md

 1. Build and run your application.
 If your settings are configured correctly, you should see the report, hosted on your Report Server instance, displayed in the report viewer of your WPF application.
 If not, check the                   [Troubleshooting](#Troubleshooting) section below.

->important When setting  [ReportEngineConnection](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#Telerik_ReportViewer_Wpf_ReportViewer_ReportEngineConnection)  with code, make sure you call               the  [RefreshReport](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#Telerik_ReportViewer_Wpf_ReportViewer_RefreshReport) () method                or set the  [ReportSource](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#Telerik_ReportViewer_Wpf_ReportViewer_ReportSource)  property afterwards,                so the connection's new value will be respected.
+> When setting  [ReportEngineConnection](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#Telerik_ReportViewer_Wpf_ReportViewer_ReportEngineConnection)  with code, make sure you call               the  [RefreshReport](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#Telerik_ReportViewer_Wpf_ReportViewer_RefreshReport) () method                or set the  [ReportSource](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#Telerik_ReportViewer_Wpf_ReportViewer_ReportSource)  property afterwards,                so the connection's new value will be respected.

 ## Troubleshooting